prog4biol/pfb2024/workshops/NGS/README.md

     > *NOTE*: Execute `samtools depth` without arguments for more options.

 15. Write a python script that computes the genome-wide [mean](https://en.wikipedia.org/wiki/Arithmetic_mean) and [standard deviation](https://en.wikipedia.org/wiki/Standard_deviation) parameters for read depth.
+(You can start your script from scratch or start from a [template](https://raw.githubusercontent.com/prog4biol/pfb2024/master/workshops/NGS/templates/calc-summary-stats.py).)

 16. Using command-line tools, extract CDS features present in `Ecoli.gff3` and create a new GFF3 file.
 Then use `bedtools intersect` to determine how many SNPs and InDels in the VCF file intersect these CDS features.